Second Battle of Thatta: Plunder

-Feroz Surrenders
+Surrender of Feroz

-With no alternatives, Jam Feroz sent messengers to Shah Beg, requesting mercy and acknowledging him as his superior.
-Shah Beg replied with gifts and promised forgiveness if Jam Feroz surrendered.
-Subsequently, Jam Feroz, along with his family, approached the riverbank with a sword around his neck as a sign of surrender.
-Shah Beg ordered the Jam's families to be taken across with due honor, and in the next month, Safar, Shah Beg encamped outside the city, where Jam Feroz came to pay homage to him in person.
-Shah Beg received him well and gave him the rich robe of honour that his father Amir Zu'n-Nun Beg Arghun had received from Sultan Muzaffar Husain.
-Shah Beg was kind enough to give the governorship of Samanagar to Jam Feroz.
+Shah Beg asked Madina Machhani, to persuade her son, Jam Feroz, to enter into negotiations.
+Jam Feroz subsequently sent messengers acknowledging Shah Beg's supremacy and seeking mercy.
+Shah Beg responded with gifts and promised forgiveness if Jam Feroz surrendered.
+Jam Feroz then approached the riverbank with his family, wearing a sword around his neck as a sign of submission.
+Shah Beg ordered that the Jam's family be ferried across with due honour.
+In early 1521, Shah Beg encamped outside Samanagar, where Jam Feroz personally paid homage to him.
+Shah Beg received him courteously and presented him with the robe of honour that his father, Emir Zu'l-Nun Beg Arghun, had received from Sultan Husayn Bayqara.